Envisioning the School Year - How a Team Approach Can Make the Difference

 Who’s on your team?

 - Create a roster.
 Who will impact your child’s life this year?
 Begin by creating a list of the adults who will connect with your child during the first month of school.
-Teachers, school administrators, coaches, mentors and extended family members are common additions to most team rosters.
+Teachers, school administrators, coaches, mentors, and extended family members are common additions to most team rosters.

 - Position the players.
 With a completed team roster identify when and where your child will see these critical people.
-Teachers and school personnel typically fall within a specified seven hour time block on a regular Monday through Friday schedule.
-However the afterschool hours are equally important.
+Teachers and school personnel typically fall within a specified seven-hour time block on a regular Monday through Friday schedule.
+However, the afterschool hours are equally important.
 Identifying who will supervise your child beyond the conclusion of the school day creates an accurate picture of your child’s life and the role that each adult will play this year.

 - Connect.
-The beginning of a school year marks the start to many new relationships.
+The beginning of a school year marks the start of many new relationships.
 During the first few weeks of school take 2-minutes to communicate with each person on your roster.
-Send a written note, email message or share a quick conversation in person.
+Send a written note, email message, or share a quick conversation in person.
 The message to convey is short yet sincere, “Hi, I just wanted you to know how excited I am to have you in my child’s life this year.”
 This quick introduction sends a powerful message to everyone on your team about the importance of their role on your team.

 - Check-in.
 Don’t wait until a problem arises to initiate a conversation.
-Every 2-3 weeks check-in with each of the people on your roster.
+Every 2-3 weeks check in with each of the people on your roster.
 Start the conversation with, “How are you?” and then let the discussion flow from there.
 Beginning with an open-ended question allows the conversation about your child to evolve naturally.
 Leading questions like, “How was her behavior today?” or “Were there any problems?” bring immediate focus to a potentially negative set of comments that result in creating greater distance between parents and key adults in their child’s life.
 The opportunity to share positive comments or questions is lost amidst the negativity.

 - Celebrate.
 Reaching milestones and achieving goals is cause for celebration.
-Placing a quick call to your child’s teacher after the conclusion of class play or project shows acknowledgement and appreciation—two characteristics of supportive teams.
+Placing a quick call to your child’s teacher after the conclusion of class play or project shows acknowledgment and appreciation—two characteristics of supportive teams.
 The more often team members celebrate together the stronger the relationship grows.